adriandolha/xml-graph-pipeline/README.md

 5. Repeat.

 This way the pipeline will process data as it comes.
 You can create multiple branches to scale.
+Main code used by airflow pipeline can be found in app/airprot/pipeline.py.
+Airflow pipeline can be found in airflow/dags/uniprot_pipeline.py Also added some basic tests (using pytest) to test the pipeline code.

 ## Install
 The makefile script was tested on Mac.
 Airflow is deployed using pip and neo4j runs from docker.